 Slowly, I’m getting used to it, and my kids have stopped asking me where I’m going each morning.
 Getting dressed each day is a fun little perk.

 5. I feel good about my clothes.

 Yes, I get dressed — and stay home many days.
 These excuses no longer hold for me; I’m worth it.
 But, I also feel good about the clothes I wear when I leave the house.

 The GYPO Style Challenges

-Over the course of the fall I purchased a few more mini-capsules and style challenges from Get Your Pretty On: the 2015 Winter Challenge as well as the 2016 Fall Style Challenges for myself, the Fall Girls Mini Capsule for my girls, and the Menswear Bootcamp for my husband and sons.
+Over the course of the fall I purchased a few more mini-capsules and style challenges from Get Your Pretty On: seasonal challenges for myself as well as mini capsules for my girls, and the Menswear Bootcamp for my husband and sons.
 (You can find them all here.)

 I’ve learned a ton and had so much fun in the process.
 I’m definitely hooked on fashion now that I have a small clue of what I’m doing.
 And it’s been infectious; my whole family is taking greater care with their wardrobes.

 Did you catch last week’s post which featured 10 pieces to help you fight the frump?
 I love the 7 outfits that Alison styled for us — I packed the whole set for our Thanksgiving weekend at the grandparents.
 It was so nice to know what to wear and know it would all work!

 My experience with the Fall Style Challenge was a good one.
 There were a few pieces that didn’t work for me; I didn’t buy the lace up flats because I’d already bought so many pairs of shoes and I skipped the bracelet and the poncho.
 While there were a couple outfits that were too dressy for my everyday, I had a great time putting together outfits every day.